1. How long have you been involved with this breed / variety of the breed?

 Long haired require about 20 minutes per day, Miniature longs about ten to fifteen minutes daily.

-Americans can cope with half an hour daily, but love to play ball all day long.
+Americans can cope with half an hour daily, but love to play ball all day long and never get tired of it.

 18. Can you tell me one negative aspect of this breed / breeding, even if it is relatively insignificant?